Are you a school administrator? Yes No x to close

 What Can You Do with a Degree in Military Science?

-A Degree in Military Science offers students the opportunity to build on their experience and knowledge of the military and skills gained in service to attain fantastic career opportunities in fields including:
+A Degree in Military Science offers students the opportunity to build experience and knowledge of the military and skills gained in service.
+Jobs related to this degree may include:

 • Government